Ice

 - ✓Replaces Bartender for most users' needs

-- ✓Actively maintained with regular updates
+- ✓Actively maintained with frequent feature updates

 - ✓Clean, intuitive preferences panel